michaelo/prosit/README.md

 The gist:

     prosit update # Update all dependencies as specifed in the manifest
-    # prosit init # Set up a new best-effort project.manifest in the current working directory <- not yet implemented
+    # prosit init # Set up a new best-effort prosit.manifest in the current working directory <- not yet implemented
     prosit --help